netxms/netxms-doc/admin/user-management.rst

     ChannelName=NotificationChannelName

-The second step is to add two-factor authentication method in properties of a user.
+The second step is to add the two-factor authentication method in properties of a user.

-For message method it's necessary to specify recipient for the message.
+For message method it is necessary to specify the recipient for the message.
 This concludes the configuration - on login the user will receive a message with numeric code.

-For TOTP method no additional configuration is necessary.
-On the following login user will be presented with a dialog containing qr code and secret as text.
+For the TOTP method no additional configuration is necessary.
+On the following login the user will be presented with a dialog containing a qr code and a secret as text.
-After entering the secret into TOTP application in will generate numeric code that should be entered to confirm TOTP initialization.
+After entering the secret into the users TOTP application, it will generate a numeric code that should be entered to confirm TOTP initialization.

-To repeat initialization it's possible to perform reset for TOTP method in user properties.
-After that on next login of the user the dialog with qr code and secret will be presented again.
+To repeat initialization it is possible to perform a reset for the TOTP method in the user properties.
+After that, on next login of the user the dialog with qr code and secret will be presented again.

-It is possible to specify several two-factor authentication methods, in this case user will be presented a menu on login, allowing to choose which method to use.
+It is possible to specify several two-factor authentication methods.
+In this case the user will be presented with a menu on login, allowing to choose which method to use.